Some people just can’t have their morning cup without adding sweet condiments to it.

-There is also a variety of Monin sugar-free syrups that are keto-friendly such as this one:
+There are also a variety of Monin sugar-free syrups that are keto-friendly such as this one:

 Click here to see the price and more photos on Amazon

-Those from the ‘sugar-free’ line are sweetened with sucralose and erythritol.
-So you might be interested in checking them out as well.
+Those from the “sugar-free” line are sweetened with sucralose and erythritol.
+So you may be interested in checking them out as well.